 └──────────┘ └──────────────┘ └──────────┘

-Hands-on Case 2: Integrate browser-use to let the Agent operate your computer
+Practical Case 2: Integrating browser-use to Let the Agent Operate Your Computer

-Goal: Call the existing browser-use framework to give our Agent the ability to operate a desktop browser.
-The Agent should understand user operation instructions (e.g., “help me open anthropic.com and find the computer use documentation”) and translate them into actual browser actions.
+Goal: Call the existing browser-use framework to give our Agent the ability to operate a computer browser.
+The Agent needs to understand user operation instructions (such as “help me open anthropic.com and find the computer use documentation”) and translate them into actual browser operations.

-• Instruction generalization: User instructions may be vague; how to help the Agent understand them and translate them into precise operations supported by browser-use
+• Instruction Generalization: User instructions may be vague.
+How can the Agent understand these instructions and convert them into precise operations supported by browser-use?

-• State synchronization: How to let the Agent perceive the results of browser operations (e.g., page navigation, element loading) to make the next decision
+• State Synchronization: How to let the Agent perceive the results of browser operations (such as page navigation, element loading) so it can make the next decision

 Architecture Design: